ah-nd-naf/AI-Resume-Analyzer/README.md

 4. **Actionable Critiques & Inline Rewriting**:
    - Breaks down items by Category (e.g., Formatting, Impact, Keywords).
    - Allows users to generate high-impact, quantified rewrites inside their browser card using an automated retry-mechanism endpoint.
+   - Features a side-by-side terminal-style comparison panel with equal-height, independently scrollable "Before" and "Optimized" views to handle long text gracefully.
 5. **PDF Export**:
    - Uses `html2pdf.js` to compile the evaluation dashboard into a letter-format PDF.
    - Automatically cleans up the PDF report using helper attributes (`data-html2canvas-ignore="true"`) to exclude UI buttons from the generated document.